Web Development and Administration Degree Specialization

 When you specialize your Computer Information Systems degree in Web Development and Administration, your coursework at DeVry University may include these career-enhancing courses:

-- Advanced Web Application Development – Building on basics of design, coding, and scripting, as well as database connectivity for web-based applications., this course introduces concepts of data interchange, message exchange and web application components.
+- Advanced Web Application Development – Building on basics of design, coding, and scripting, as well as database connectivity for web-based applications, students in this web development course introduces concepts of data interchange, message exchange and web application components.
 A programming language such as Java, C .Net or Visual Basic.Net is used to implement business-related web-based applications.